- Caroline Forbes

 Her highly-praised autobiographical first novel, Sweet Desserts (1988), was awarded the Guardian Fiction Prize.
 Both her second book, Varying Degrees of Hopelessness (1991), and her third, Man or Mango?
 (1998), were shortlisted for the James Tait Black Memorial Prize (for fiction).

 Lucy Ellmann is a regular contributor of articles on art and fiction to Artforum, Modern Painters, the Guardian, the Listener, the New Statesman, and the Times Literary Supplement.
 She is also a screenwriter and was a Hawthornden Fellow in 1992.
-Her novel, Dot in the Universe, a comic, poignant tale, was published in 2003, Doctors and Nurses in 2006, and her most recent book is Mimi (2013).
+Her novel, Dot in the Universe, a comic, poignant tale, was published in 2003, Doctors and Nurses in 2006, and Mimi in 2013.
+Her eighth novel, Ducks, Newburyport (2019) - which is 1,000 pages long and almost entirely told in a single sentence - has been widely praised, and shortlisted for the Man Booker Prize.

 Satirical, sarcastic and utterly without sentiment, Lucy Ellmann’s voice is commanding without tipping into arrogance, and angry without the concomitant loss of self-control.